Sunday, April 26, 2015

 • No coffee is offered to soldiers woken up and sent by surprise into the glacial cold, and there are no provisions when they arrive.

-• There are no harnesses to haul the cannon when the horses finally arrive.
+• The horses take a long time to arrive, and are no harnesses to haul the cannon when they do.
 The soldiers start to do so themselves, feeling that they are treated like animals.

 -- A Montmartre resident